gabrieltrentini/Vstplugin/README.md

 # Vstplugin
-My very first project using c++ for a audio vst plugin design.
+My very first project using c++ for an audio vst plugin design.